ibm-js/delite/docs/Widget.md

    custom setters.
 6. `attachedCallback()` callback.

-`attachedCallback()` will be called automatically in the declarative case, and when the widget was created programatically, then it can be triggered by calling `Widget#placeAt(document.body)` (or specify any parent DOM node).
+`attachedCallback()` will be called automatically, although asynchronously.

-As mentioned above, there are currently five lifecycle methods which can be extended on the widget:
+There are currently five lifecycle methods which can be extended on the widget:

 1. `preRender()`
 2. `render()`
 3. `postRender()`
 4. `attachedCallback()`
-5. `destroy()`
+5. `detachedCallback()`

 Note that all of these methods except `render()` are automatically chained, so you don't need to worry about setting up code to call the superclasses' methods.

 Also, note that widget authors don't typically extend `render()` directly, but rather specify the `template` property.
 See the [`handlebars!`](handlebars.md) documentation for more details.

 ## Placement

 Delite widgets are DOM Custom Elements.
 That means they can be placed and manipulated just like other DOM elements.